 Where there is a change in events or conditions used in the initial determination of the functional currency, management reconsiders its determination.
 The functional currency of Adventus Mining Corporation has been the Canadian Dollar (C\$).
 As a result of the review of those conditions including the primary economic environment in which the Corporation operates, as well as investing and financing cash flows and the management of cash through treasury functions, the functional currency of the Corporation has been determined with effect from January 1, 2020 to be the United States Dollar (US\$).
 This change is applied prospectively from the date it is deemed to have occurred.
 As at that date, the statement of financial position, the statement of loss and comprehensive loss, and the statement of cash flows of the Corporation have been translated into US\$ at the exchange rate prevailing at January 1, 2020.
 The resulting translated amounts for non-monetary items are treated as their historical cost.
-The functional currencies for the Ecuadorian subsidiaries and Adventus Zinc Ireland Limited ("Adventus Ireland") will remain US\$ and the Euro, respectively.
+The functional currencies for the Ecuadorian subsidiaries and Adventus Ireland will remain US\$ and the Euro, respectively.

 In determining the change in functional currency, management applied judgement and considered that the Corporation has fully earned into the Pijilí and Santiago projects in late 2019 and with the completion of the Preliminary Economic Analysis on the El Domo deposit at Curipamba in 2019, the Corporation is progressing towards pre-feasibility studies and engineering work on El Domo in 2020.
 In addition, the Corporation signed an agreement (the "South32 Agreement") with South32 Base Metals Ireland Limited ("South32 Ireland"), a subsidiary of South32 Limited ("South32") on January 13, 2020.
-Pursuant to the South32 Agreement, South32 will invest €3,500,000 in Adventus' Irish properties over four years to earn-in a 70% share of its Irish assets.
-With the signing of the South32 Agreement, the Corporation no longer has any material Euro expenditures, and most of the exploration and development expenditures would be in the US\$.
+Pursuant to the South32 Agreement, South32 will invest €3,500,000 in Adventus' Irish properties over four years to earn-in a 70% share of its Irish assets covering most of the Corporation's commitments in Ireland such that most of the Corporation's exploration and development expenditures would be in the US\$ going forward.
 While the Corporation raises funds in C\$, from a treasury perspective it holds cash in both US\$ (for the funding and payment of exploration and development expenditures) and to a more limited extent in C\$ (for payment of certain corporate administration costs).